-A visual identity is an important tool to help your brand communicate, but just because you have one doesn’t mean it’s effective.
+A brand identity is an important tool to help your brand communicate, but just because you have one doesn’t mean it’s effective.
 There are many things, large and small, that can sabotage your visual identity, from sloppy design to indecipherable text.

-2) A Meaningless Logo
+Mistake 2: A Meaningless Logo

-Example: We created a new visual identity for the Expanded Special Project for Elimination of Neglected Tropical Diseases(ESPEN), a WHO organization on a mission to eliminate five specific tropical diseases.
+Example: We created a new visual brand identity for the Expanded Special Project for Elimination of Neglected Tropical Diseases(ESPEN), a WHO organization on a mission to eliminate five specific tropical diseases.
 To bring their mission to life, we created a symbolic logo that features a rendering of the African continent, made of five bars: one for each disease they’re battling.

-3) A Limited Visual Identity
+Mistake 3: A Limited Visual Brand Identity

 - Fonts and typography

 - Interactive elements

 A good brand identity isn’t just robust; it features intuitive design.
 Indecipherable favicons, unresponsive websites, low-res images—these are the types of things that can make people turn away (and degrade your brand experience).